General-Software-Inc-Open-Projects/dataries-eureka-docker/README.md

 docker run -itd --name eureka -p 8761:8761 --restart on-failure gsiopen/eureka:1.0.0
 ~~~

-## Persist data
+## Connect to Eureka from the command line client

 > This image is runned using a non root user `dataries` who owns the `/opt/eureka` folder.

-By default, eureka's data and datalog are stored in...

-## Connect to Eureka from the command line client

 ~~~bash
 docker exec -it eureka bash